WebAssembly/spec/proposals/gc/Overview.md

 * It makes all data and cost (in space and time) involved in casting explicit, which is a desirable property for an "assembly" language.

-* It allows to make RTT information optional: for example, structs that are not involved in any casts do not need to pay the overhead of carrying runtime type information (depending on specifics of the GC implementation strategy).
-For some languages that may mean that they never need to introduce any RTTs.
+* It allows more choice in producers' use of RTT information, including making it optional (post-MVP), in accordance with the pay-as-you-go principle: for example, structs that are not involved in any casts do not need to pay the overhead of carrying runtime type information (depending on specifics of the GC implementation strategy).
+Some languages may never need to introduce any RTTs at all.

 * Most importantly, making RTTs explicit separates the concerns of casting from Wasm-level polymorphism, i.e., [type parameters and fields](#type-paraemters-and-fields).
 Type parameters can thus be treated as purely a validation artifact with no bearing on runtime.
 This property, known as parametricity, drastically simplifies the implementation of such type parameterisation and avoids the substantial hidden costs of reified generics that would otherwise hvae to be paid for every single use of type parameters (short of non-trivial cross-procedural dataflow analysis in the engine).